SAP/fundamental-styles/docs/pages/components/toolbar.md

 ### Info

-The toolbar appears smaller than the regular size to show information(e.g: text, icon)
+The Info toolbar is commonly used to show information (text or icons) and is slightly smaller than the regular toolbar in size.
+It can be achieved by passing `info` to the `fd-toolbar` class.

 {% capture toolbar %}